jakofranko/glossa/README.md

 `Glossa` is a module that holds the API for a "naming language generator generator."

-You can create a basic language via `lang = Glossa::Language.new`, a random language by `Glossa::Language.new(true)`, or you can create a language with specific rules by passing in a hash: `Glossa::Language.new(false, options)`
+You can create a basic language via `lang = Glossa::Language.new`, a random language by `lang = Glossa::Language.new(true)`, or you can create a language with specific rules by passing in a hash: `Glossa::Language.new(false, options)`

+Additionally, you can create an instance of a new language by importing a JSON language file: `lang = Glossa::Language.import(path)`

 Creating an instance of `Language` like this will provide you with a name/word generator that follows the specific rules for syllables, phonemes, morphology, orthography etc. that were defined in initialization.